junobuild/brand/README.md

 ## Colors

-As primary color, [Juno] uses lavender-blue.
-Various alternative secondary colors can also be used.
+[Juno] uses lavender-blue as its primary color, and various alternative secondary colors can also be used.

 | Color         | Value       |                         |
 |---------------|-------------|-------------------------|